 There are reserved spaces for wheelchair users on No.3 Court on the west side via Gangway 10.

 There is an unreserved viewing area set aside in front of the west stand of Court 12.

 There is limited unreserved space for wheelchair users on the east side of Court 18.
 Access is via St Mary’s Walk and the central entrance to the court level stand.

-There is limited unreserved space for wheelchair users on the west side of Courts 14, 15, 16, 17 and at the south-east corner of Court 19.
+There is limited unreserved space for wheelchair users on the west side of Courts 14, 15, 16, 17.

 Courts 4 & 8